 Other than the challenging hunt, hunters, especially professionals, crave meat other than beef.
 Furthermore, they can decorate their houses, or in some cases their cottages, with the black-tailed deer antlers.
 Not to mention that the black-tailed deer coat is used to make classy clothing.
 Overall, black-tailed deer hunting is beneficial in many ways for Vancouver Island hunters.

 Also, note that harvesting black-tailed deer on Vancouver Island has a bag limit (the number you can hunt and take away in the open season).
-In general, you can hunt three black-tailed deer during an open season, regardless the gender.
+In general, you can hunt three, of which only two may be antlerless from

 Reasons to Hunt Black-tailed Deer on Vancouver Island